12 September 2016 (updated 14 January 2021)

-One of a bank’s core tasks is to provide loans that allow companies to invest and create jobs.
-Loans also allow individuals to buy, for example, a car, a house or a new TV.
+Let’s first look at what the banking business is.
+One of a bank’s core tasks is to provide loans that allow companies to invest and create jobs, and individuals to buy things like cars or houses.
 The bank then earns money from the interest it receives on these loans.

-Non-performing loans are a fact of life for banks, as people losing their jobs and companies running into financial trouble are common occurrences.
-To be successful in the long run, a bank needs to keep the level of bad loans at a minimum so that it can still earn a profit from giving out loans.
+Non-performing loans are a fact of life for banks, as people losing their jobs and companies running into financial trouble are, unfortunately, regular events.
+But they always entail costs for the bank, so banks need to keep the level of bad loans at a minimum.

-A bank with too much bad debt cannot properly provide companies with the credit they need to invest and create jobs.
-If this happens to many banks on a large scale, it affects the economy as a whole and therefore individual members of society.
-Reduced investment by companies and a lower number of newly created jobs lead to less growth.
+A bank with too many non-performing loans cannot properly provide companies with the credit they need to invest and create jobs.
+If this happens to many banks on a larger scale, it can affect the economy as a whole.

 A bank can also decide to sell its bad loans to investors, who will typically ask for a discount on the value.
 The bank might make a loss in such a transaction, but a complete write-off would typically produce an even greater loss.

-If none of the attempts to find a solution are successful, e.g. because the borrower is insolvent, banks can follow a legal route to try to recover at least part of their money.
+If none of the attempts to find a solution are successful, e.g. because the borrower is insolvent, banks can follow a legal route to try to recover at least some of their money.